-Whether craft businesses, package logisticians, suppliers, taxi companies or courier services for pharmacies - all of these companies have to drive into the city centers, all of them usually use diesel vehicles and all of them have the same problems: environmental zones, impending diesel driving bans, temporary closures, long-term construction sites and and and.
-How can dispatchers and route planners best “bypass” these areas, avoid detours and still remain efficient?
-We give you an overview of how dynamic route planning and route optimization can steer you around precisely these obstacles automatically, flexibly and with foresight.
+Whether craft businesses, parcel logistics companies, suppliers, taxi companies or courier services for pharmacies - all of these companies have to drive into city centres, all of them usually use diesel vehicles and all of them have the same problems: environmental zones, impending diesel driving bans, temporary closures, long-term road works and and and.
+How can dispatchers and tour planners best "work around" these areas, avoid detours and still remain efficient?
+We will give you an overview of how dynamic route planning and route optimisation can steer you automatically, flexibly and with foresight around precisely these obstacles.

 Dynamic route planning maps environmental zones